wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 $ vim .akrainorc
 ```

-A sample `.akrainorc` file is as below:
+A sample `.akrainorc` file follows.
+Set TARGET_SERVER_IP to the Bare Metal Server IP.
+Other values may be left as-is.

 ```
 # /opt/akraino/.akrainorc: executed by bash(1) for env of akraino setup.